kylejameskirwan/kylejameskirwan-dot-com/_posts/2019-05-27-subjectivity-tango-music.md

 **Category…** Tango, Milonga, Vals.
 Some like some, some like others, some like all.
 Hard to argue that there aren’t danceable songs in all categories.
 **Mood…** angry, dramatic, sorrowful, silly, happy.
 Tango contains all of these and we might want one or the other depending on time of day, what’s happening in our lives, and other factors.
 Again, great songs in all of these categories.
 **Speed…** as long as we’re in the acceptable range, it becomes a matter of how tired you are, how fast your partner can or wants to move, etc. and is often correlated with an emotion (sweet = slow, angry = fast).
 **Complexity...** how many instruments are in the song, how different are the phrases, presence of accent sounds like single piano notes.
 **Instruments and vocals…** I like the oboe in some Canaro songs, you prefer the shrill scream of Di Sarli violins.
 Sometimes a guitar is nice, sometimes not.
-This seems clearly subjective to me.
 Different instruments are and are-not present across the whole range of danceable to un-danceable.

 # An example
 Here some songs from just D'Arienzo (to keep it simple) to fill 14 of the 16 spots on a 4x4 grid: danceable 1-4, my taste 1-4 (the 2 extremes seem hard to find).